Our Learning Program

 In the ELC, this is lived out by what we believe:

-- We believe that children learn through play
+- We believe that children learn through play as they inquire and explore

 - We believe that children's voice is to be valued and respected.
 Children’s voice drives our learning environment.
 Children are free to express and develop their identity and share their feelings and ideas